borgod/CS777-termproject/README.md

 $python lr_classifier.py

-The performance metrics will print out at the end, as well a model will be saved for future use.
+The performance metrics will print out at the end, as well the model will be saved for future use.

-# Random Forrest classifier - rf_classifier.py
+# Random Forest classifier - rf_classifier.py
 -----------------------------------------------

-This files calculates the random forrest classifier, and also it calculates its performance.
+This file calculates the random forest classifier, and also it calculates its performance.

 The pipeline is self-contained, and the user only needs to run